 Remember, strengths and weaknesses are internal elements within your organization that you have control over and can change.
 Opportunities and threats are elements outside your organization.
 When conducting your SWOT analysis, ensure you place your findings in the correct quadrant, or it could affect the outcome.

 The purpose of SWOT analysis is to categorize qualitative and quantitative data and use it to provide the best possible strategy.
 While a significant element of brainstorming is involved, it should be done after you’ve categorized your data.

 Many teams make the mistake of conducting a SWOT analysis with only top-ranking members of their organization.
 For it to be effective, the input of team members from across the organization is necessary, from CEOs to frontline staff.

 Consider adding external stakeholders, as they offer different, valuable perspectives you’d miss if the people conducting the analysis all come from the same place in the company.

 In order for your SWOT analysis to be practical, you must consider what happens after it’s complete.
 The information you gather can only be helpful if you translate it into something actionable.
 Once you’ve categorized your data correctly and enhanced your perspectives, take your outcomes and create a strategic change agenda that formulates an actionable strategy you can implement in your workflow.

 How AchieveIt Helps Develop a SWOT Analysis

 By completing these quantifiable assessments, the SWOT is automatically populated with the consensus thinking of the organization.
-Once your strategic planning team is ready to conduct its SWOT brainstorming session, the starting point is a SWOT analysis that already contains considerable data.
-Hence, your team has to fill in gaps, rather than starting from scratch.
+Once your strategic planning team is ready to conduct its SWOT brainstorming session, the starting point is a SWOT analysis containing considerable data.
+Hence, your team has to fill in gaps rather than start from scratch.